Thiago099/magic-dom/readme.md

 div.$class("class1 class2")
 ```

-you can add style using css syntax, however it will only update when the element updates
+you can add style using css syntax, it does not support pseudo elements
 ```jsx
 div.$css(".class{color:red}")
 ```